dedalus94/azure-database-migration224/README.md

 # azure-database-migration224

-## Initial setup

-To start working on this project, I created an Azure (Windows 11) Virtual Machine and I then installed SQL Server 2022 and SSMS (SQL Server Management Studio).
-I then restored a Database from a .bak file using SSMS backup restoration functionality.
+This README provides a brief overview of the Cloud Engineering Bootcamp project and the completed steps:

+* Azure VM and Firewall Setup:

+- Created an Azure Virtual Machine.
+- Added a firewall rule for remote connections.

+* SQL Server and SSMS Installation

+* Used SSMS to restore a database from a .bak file, simulating an on-premises setup.

+* Azure Server and Database Creation:

+- Created an Azure SQL Server.
+- Provisioned a SQL Database on Azure.

+* Database Migration to Azure:

+- Utilized Data Studio to migrate the on-premises database to Azure.